 Michael Green Photography

 As a child I had a small camera and was always keen to record the world through it at every opportunity.
-However my first real experience of photography occurred at school in the sixth form where I first used an SLR camera; learned how to develop film and make black and white prints in the darkroom.
+However my first real experience of photography occurred in the sixth form at school where I first used an SLR camera; learned how to develop film and make black and white prints in the darkroom.

 Post college I became a freelance graphic designer and once again had my own darkroom for a number of years until photography went through, arguably, it’s biggest revolution with the advent of digital SLR cameras.
 This suited me just fine as it gave me an opportunity to use those Photoshop skills I had already learned in graphic design.
-Knowing what is possible in Photoshop certainly influences the photos I take – how else could I do the circular panoramas without it? – but the taking of a good photo is still an art in itself.
+Knowing what is possible in Photoshop certainly influences the photos I take – how else could I create the circular panoramas without it? – but the taking of a good photo is still an art in itself.

 I still record the world through my camera...I just do it a lot better now!